azdavis/azdavis.net/posts/en/rjsonnet.md

 We have a main enum representing all possible 'expressions' (`Expr`s).
 There is an enum case for each different kind of expression, like literals, `if`, `function`, `local`, `assert`, array comprehensions, etc.

-We have an arena which is basically just a `Vec` of all the `Expr` enum we generate when desugaring the AST into HIR.
+We also have an arena which is basically just a `Vec` of all the `Expr` enum we generate when desugaring the AST into HIR.

 When expressions are recursive (i.e. contain sub-expressions), we use `ExprIdx`, which is either an index into the arena of expressions or `None`.